patrick-lienau/markup-diff/README.md

 2. Create the first snapshot of the site's __*local*__ instance of the site in it's __*"before"*__ state.
     > **THIS WILL NOT WORK AGAINST QA**
     >
-    > QA uses http auth (via the `WWW-Authenticate` header) which `httrack` supposedly supports via inlining the username and password in the url but I haven't been able to get it to work yet.
+    > QA uses http auth and this functionality is not yet supported.
     ```sh
     diff-markup http://some-site.lndo.site/
     ```